Martha (passenger pigeon): Cincinnati Zoo

 By November 1907, Martha and her two male companions at the Cincinnati Zoo were the only known surviving passenger pigeons after four captive males in Milwaukee died during the winter.
 One of the Cincinnati males died in April 1909, followed by the remaining male on July 10, 1910.
 Martha soon became a celebrity due to her status as an endling, and offers of a $1,000 reward for finding a mate for Martha brought even more visitors to see her.
 Several years before her death Martha suffered an apoplectic stroke, leaving her weakened; the zoo built a lower roost for her as she could no longer reach her old one.
 Martha died at 1 p.m. on September 1, 1914, of old age.
-After her death, the species eventually became extinct.
 Her body was found lifeless on her cage's floor.
 Depending on the source, Martha was between 17–29 years old at the time of her death, although 29 is the generally accepted figure.
+Her death marked the extinction of the species.